dprandzioch/bitbucket-to-gitea-migrator/README.md

     docker build -t bitbucket-to-gogs-migrator .

-## Usage
-1. Copy the example config file, `cp config.json.example config.json`
-2. Now edit the `config.json` file to  provide the Gitea instance URL, Authentication tocken and the owner ID.
-4. Also, add the BitBucket username and password, and a team name if you're migrating a team (leave null if not).
+To begin the migration on manually:

+    npm start

-5. To begin the migration on manual mode use `npm start` and for docker use `docker run bitbucket-to-gogs-migrator`
+To begin the migration with docker

+    docker run bitbucket-to-gogs-migrator

-6. Go have a tea and biscuit, and wait!
+Go have a tea and biscuit, and wait!

 ## Notes